diku-dk/futhark/docs/language-reference.rst

 The application ``pair [1] [2,3]`` will fail at run-time.

-To simplify the handling of in-inplace updates (see :ref:`in-place-updates`), the value returned by a function may not alias any global variables.
+To simplify the handling of in-place updates (see :ref:`in-place-updates`), the value returned by a function may not alias any global variables.